-Being in a relationship with a narcissist can be an extremely mentally, physically, financially, energy-draining experience.
+Being in a relationship with a narcissist can be an exceptionally mentally, physically, financially, energy-draining experience.

-It’s extremely confusing as they can idealise/ love bomb you and treat you better than anyone ever has.
+It’s incredibly confusing as they can Idealise/ love bomb you and treat you better than anyone ever has.
 Just to bring you crashing down and treat you worse than anyone ever has.
-One minute they treat you so right, then the next they treat you so wrong and just do not care, then they are back to caring for you again like the flick of a light switch.
+One minute they treat you so right, then the next they treat you so wrong, and they just do not care, and then they are back to caring for you again like the flick of a light switch.

-Yet as we know normal relationships do have their ups and downs, we know it’s normal to disagree and then find a compromise, with the narcissists blame shifting we are made to feel at fault, with their projection we are made to feel like we are not the ones compromising.
-With the narcissists gaslighting we can not see what is truly happening to us, so it’s even harder to see our own reality especially when there is no physical violence, even those narcissists who do use physical violence, they will twist and turn it around through many manipulation tactics, gaslighting, projection and blame shifting into making us question ourselves.
+Yet as we know, healthy relationships do have their ups and downs.
+We know it’s reasonable to disagree and then find a compromise.
+With the narcissists blame-shifting, we are made to feel at fault with The Narcissists Projection.
+We are made to feel like we are the ones not compromising.
+With The Narcissists Gaslighting, we can not see what is truly happening to us.
+Hence, it’s even harder to see our own reality, especially when there is no physical violence, even those narcissists who do use physical violence, they will twist and turn it around through many manipulation tactics, gaslighting, projection and blame-shifting into making us question ourselves.
 What did I do wrong?
 How could I have handled the situation better?
-With the silent treatment often making us look to ourselves for answers to sort the situation out quickly and stop feeling the way we do.
-Whilst they simply appear to just not care, then when we pled, beg, apologise and make up to them however we can, they suddenly care again, Then with their pity plays and us trying harder and harder to help them, making excuses up for them, forgiving them for things we never thought we’d forgive people for or even let others treat us that way.
+With The Narcissists Silent Treatment.
+Often making us look to ourselves for answers to sort the situation out quickly and stop feeling the way we do.
+While they simply appear just not to care, then when we pled, beg, apologise and make up to them however we can, they suddenly seem to care again.
+Then with their pity plays, we try harder and harder to help them, making excuses up for them, forgiving them for things we never thought we’d forgive people for or even let others treat us that way.

 Why do we do this?

-The narcissist’s manipulation works extremely well even with the most intelligent and strong people.
-They carefully learn all about us, all our likes and dislikes, all our hopes and dreams, then they mirror them and shower us with them.
-Leading us into believing we’ve met the one, after this, they slowly and carefully take us down, this is because of their own deeply hidden insecurities. then they make it our fault and when we conform to their demands, they will then shower us with affection again, reinforcing in our minds it was something we did wrong.
-When all along it was never us, we just have a kind caring heart, understanding people make mistakes and want to help people, we know disagreements happen between people, yet with a narcissist, it’s incredibly cruel intimidating and threatening, often believing we are to blame as well as being isolated from friends and family so only have the narcissist to turn to for a reality check, before understanding the true reality of the situation, most of us are too scared to speak out, in case others don’t believe what we say, things we might have said or did whilst under the narcissists spell, finding it hard to understand within ourselves what’s truly happening. then if we do make it out the narcissists smear campaigns, taking our homes, out lively hoods, threats using their own children against us, using the courts to further control and punish us it’s hard.
-Often they come for the hoover to suck us back in and through fear of abandonment, just wanting the situation to end, fear of what they might do, our forgiving nature we go back, for the whole cycle to start again.
+The narcissist’s manipulation works exceptionally well, even with the most intelligent and strong willed people.
+Narcissists carefully learn all about us, all our likes and dislikes, all our hopes and dreams, then they mirror them and shower us with them.
+Leading us into believing we’ve met the one.
+After this, they slowly and carefully take us down; this is because of their own deeply hidden insecurities.
+Then they make it our fault, and when we conform to their demands, they will then shower us with affection again, reinforcing in our minds, when they treat us wrong, it was something we did wrong.
+When all along it was never us, we just have a kind and caring heart, understanding people make mistakes and want to help people, we know disagreements happen between people.
+Yet, with a narcissist, it’s incredibly cruel intimidating and threatening, often believing we are to blame as well as being isolated from friends and family so only have the narcissist to turn to for a reality check before understanding the actual reality of the situation, most of us are too scared to speak out, in case others don’t believe what we say, things we might have said or done while under the narcissists spell, finding it hard to understand within ourselves what’s truly happening.
+Then when we do make it out, The Narcissist And Their Smear Campaign Against You comes out in full force, taking our homes, our lively hoods, threats using their own children against us, using the Courts to control further and punish us it’s hard.
+Often they come for the hoover to suck us back in, and through fear of abandonment, just wanting the situation to end, fear of what they might do, our forgiving nature, we go back, for the whole cycle to start again.

-most people can move past the little things, often those who’ve been with a narcissist can move past big things, yet those with a narcissistic personality disorder, the negative feelings they have towards that person at that moment is all they will focus on those negative feelings only.
+Most people can move past the little things.
+Those who’ve been with a narcissist can move past big things.
+Yet, for those with narcissist personality disorder, the negative feelings they have towards that person at that moment is all they will focus on those negative feelings only.

-This with a lack of empathy towards others, lack of attachment towards others, unable to truly care and connect with others means, they can walk straight out of one relationship and straight into another without a glance back.
-As they feel superior towards all others and have an inflated ego, often the narcissist believing that you are truly at fault, as they don’t feel guilt or remorse, they believe that they are not accountable, they will not take responsibility, all they do is seek revenge and try to destroy those who dare to escape them.
+This, with a lack of empathy towards others, lack of attachment towards others, unable to genuinely care and connect with others, means they can walk straight out of one relationship and straight into another without a glance back.
+As they feel superior towards all others and have an inflated ego, often the narcissist believing that you are genuinely at fault, as they don’t feel guilt or remorse, they think that they are not accountable, they will not take responsibility, all they do is seek revenge and try to destroy those who dare to escape them.

-Those on the upper end of the narcissistic personality disorder, you truly need no contact, to escape their never-ending games.
+For those on the upper end of the narcissist personality disorder, you genuinely need no contact, to escape their never-ending games.

-It’s the lack of the narcissist’s empathy, with the fact they can not take responsibility for their own actions, they can only project this out onto others.
+It’s the lack of the narcissist’s Empathy, with the fact they can not take responsibility for their own actions.
+They can only project this out onto others.
 No remorse or guilt, with the lack of object consistency within their own minds.
-That when their perfect partner (as they believe they are perfect and above all others they don’t recognise they are human and make mistakes or that others make mistakes .) so when their partner doesn’t fit into their box of perfect and makes mistakes as all humans do, they do not have the emotional empathy or the object consistency to care.
-When they make a mistake they blame shift believing you are at fault.
+That when their perfect partner (as they believe they are perfect and above all others they don’t recognise they are human and make mistakes or that others make mistakes .) so when their partner doesn’t fit into their box of perfect and makes mistakes as all humans do, narcissists do not have the emotional empathy or the object consistency to care.
+When they make a mistake, they blame shift believing you are at fault.
 They simply want to outdo all others, try to keep control or move onto the next target.
 Still believing the ex was at fault.
 As to them, it’s always something you did that made them act out.
-They will up and leave, Leaving you alone, confused, feeling crazy, heartbroken, trying to pick the pieces back up of your life, all whilst the narcissist continues to attack with their abusive, manipulative games.
+They will up and leave, leaving you alone, confused, feeling crazy, heartbroken, trying to pick the pieces back up of your life, all while the narcissist continues to attack with their abusive, manipulative games.

 To date, it is unknown if some are born this way.
 Or something happened in early childhood hood to make them this way, turning into the survival fight mode.
-Also to date no psychologists or researcher has found one that has been able to reprogram their mind and truly change on a permanent basis, they can only change temporary when their needs are being met which is impossible for you to do on a day to day basis as they don’t truly understand themselves, blame all others, and you just slowly lose who you are when around them.
+Also, to date, no psychologists or researcher has found one that has been able to reprogram their mind and genuinely change on a permanent basis.
+They can only change temporary when their needs are being met, which is impossible for you to do on a day to day basis as they don’t truly understand themselves, blame all others.
+You just slowly lose who you are when around them.

-By the time people realise they’ve been involved with a narcissist most are often in too deep, either marriage, children, trauma bonded, to make a clean break.
-Or you’ve been devalued that much by the narcissist you truly don’t believe you deserve any better and it’s all your fault.
-You do deserve better and it’s definitely not your fault.
+By the time people realise they’ve been involved with a narcissist, most are often in too deep, either marriage, Children, Trauma Bond, to make a clean break.
+Or you’ve been devalued that much by the narcissist.
+You genuinely don’t believe you deserve any better, and it’s all your fault.
+You do deserve better, and it’s definitely not your fault.

-A narcissist will never truly be able to love and connect with anyone for a genuinely fulfilling relationship.
-That’s not why they get into relationships for, they need a supply of your emotions to fill up their self-worth.
+A narcissist will never indeed be able to love and connect with anyone for a genuinely fulfilling relationship.
+That’s not why they get into relationships for; they need a supply of your emotions to fill up their self-worth.

 They want partners to take care of their every need, cook and clean for them, clean up after them and the mess they make of their life, pay their bills, and take care of all their adult responsibilities.
 Clean up after any trouble they cause.
 They can not lash out at all coworkers and friends as then their mask would slip.

-Narcissists manipulate all those around them in one form or another, often getting enablers and flying monkeys to do their dirty work for them.
+Narcissists manipulate all those around them in one form or another, often getting Enablers, and Their Flying Monkeys, to do their dirty work for them.

-Narcissist also doesn’t have the ability to see others viewpoint, ideas.
+A narcissist also can’t see others View Point ideas.
 Perceptions.
-They can not see that although people are good occasionally they make mistakes and might hurt someone’s feelings.
-Where we can forgive people and see others perceptions, a narcissist simply doesn’t have that capability, and as they project their faults out they see you as the problem and never themselves.
+They can not see that although people are good occasionally, they make mistakes and might hurt someone’s feelings.
+Where we can forgive people and understand others perceptions, a narcissist simply doesn’t have that capability, and as they project their faults out, they see you as the problem and never themselves.